What is a Master Rights Holder?

-If you are an independent New Zealand recording artist, you might also wish to register as an artist in the Direct-to-Recording Artist Scheme.
+If you are a recording artist, you might also wish to register as an artist in the Direct-to-Recording Artist Scheme.
 Information on how to register can be found here.

 If you wish to view the current Input Agreement (as adopted in 2011) which has now been replaced by the new Master Rights Agreement (effective 1 January 2019) this can be found here.

 Elect to become a shareholder in Recorded Music NZ

 The Master Rights Agreement acceptance form asks if you would like to become a shareholder in Recorded Music NZ.

-Once you have registered as a Master Rights Holder you are eligible to become an independent shareholder.
+Once you have registered as a Master Rights Holder you may choose to become an independent shareholder.
 There is no financial benefit in becoming a shareholder.
-The main benefit of becoming a shareholder is that it allows you to vote for the Board positions of Artist Representative Director & Independent Director.
+The main benefit of becoming a shareholder is that it allows you to vote for the Board positions of Artist Representative Director and Independent Director.